geeksoflondon/barcampberkshire.com/source/travel/index.markdown

 *Sunday departing O2*
 16:00, 16:15, 16:30, 16:45, 17:00, 17:15, 17:30

 **Trains from London**

 Direct trains run from London Paddington to Slough and take just under 20 minutes.

-Their will be no Underground service on the Hammersmith and City / Circle lines platforms at London Paddington due to CrossRail works, however the Bakerloo and District Line platforms are unaffected.
+Their will be no Underground service on the Circle line to Paddington however the Hammersmith & City, Bakerloo and District Lines will be operating as normal.

 *Fast Departures From London Paddington*
 08:50
 09:21
 09:50

+You can add yourself to one of the services [here](http://bit.ly/NXSlPp) and we will try our best to help with GroupSave fares.

 For help planning your journey consult: [Transport for London](http://www.tfl.gov.uk)